robocorp/template-action/README.md

 # Template: Python - Actions

-This template gets you started in creating Actions for [Robocorp Action Server](https://github.com/robocorp/robo/tree/master/action_server/docs#readme).
+This template gets you started in creating Actions for [Sema4.ai Action Server](https://github.com/sema4ai/actions/tree/master/action_server/docs#readme).

 `Actions` and `Action Server` enable you to "give your AI Agents hands" meaning that your AI/LLM Agent can help your users perform distinct actions that get executed based on the LLM discussion.

 ## Quickstart

-👉 Follow the Action Server [Quickstart guide](https://github.com/robocorp/robocorp?tab=readme-ov-file#%EF%B8%8F-quickstart) in the main repository.
+👉 Follow the Action Server [Quickstart guide](https://github.com/sema4ai/actions?tab=readme-ov-file#%EF%B8%8F-quickstart) in the main repository.

 ## Dependency management

 Dependencies need to be added to [`package.yaml`](package.yaml).

-👉 [package.yaml documentation](https://github.com/robocorp/robocorp/blob/master/action_server/docs/guides/01-package-yaml.md) in the main repository.
+👉 [package.yaml documentation](https://github.com/sema4ai/actions/blob/master/action_server/docs/guides/01-package-yaml.md) in the main repository.

 ## Actions in VS Code